Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Lattice s and Automorphism Groups

 For an introduction to \voa{}s and their representation theory we refer the reader to \cite{FLM88,FHL93,LL04}.
 A \voa{} $V$ is called \emph{\strat{}} if it is rational (as defined in, e.g., \cite{DLM97}), $C_2$-cofinite (or lisse), self-contragredient (or self-dual) and of CFT-type.
 This also implies that $V$ is simple.
-A \voa{} $V$ is called \emph{holomorphic} (also self-dual or meromorphic) if it is rational and the only irreducible $V$-module is $V$ itself (implying that $V$ is simple and self-contragredient).
+A \voa{} $V$ is called \emph{holomorphic} (or self-dual or meromorphic) if it is rational and the only irreducible $V$-module is $V$ itself (implying that $V$ is simple and self-contragredient).
 The definition of twisted modules follows the sign convention in, e.g., \cite{DLM00} as opposed to some older texts.
-A \vosa{} is called \emph{full} if it has the same Virasoro vector as the \voa{} it is contained in.
+A \vosa{} is called \emph{full} if it has the same Virasoro vector as the containing \voa{}.

 In a \voa{} $V=\bigoplus_{n=0}^\infty V_n$ of CFT-type the weight-one space $V_1$ carries the structure of a (complex, finite-dimensional) Lie algebra via $[u,v]:=u_0v$ for all $u$, $v\in V_1$.
 If $V$ is \strat{}, then this Lie algebra is reductive, i.e.\ a direct sum of an abelian and a semisimple Lie algebra~\cite{DM04b}.